One-Way Reversible and Quantum Finite Automata with Advice: Power of Reversible Computation with Advice

 This completes the proof of Theorem \ref{onerfa-characterization}. \end{proofof}

 As an immediate consequence of Theorem \ref{onerfa-characterization}, we will show that $\oneqfa$ is not included in $\onerfa/n$.
-This result can be viewed as a strength of bounded-error quantum computation over error-free advised quantum computation.
+This result can be viewed as the strength of {\em bounded-error} quantum computation over {\em error-free} advised quantum computation.

-\begin{corollary} $\oneqfa\nsubseteq \onerfa/n$, and thus $\onerfa/n\neq \oneqfa/n$. \end{corollary}
+\begin{corollary} $\oneqfa\nsubseteq \onerfa/n$, and thus $\onerfa/n\subsetneq \oneqfa/n$. \end{corollary}

-\begin{proof} Let us consider the language $L=\{0^m1^n\mid m,n\in\nat\}$.
+\begin{proof} Let us consider a regular language $L=\{0^m1^n\mid m,n\in\nat\}$ over a binary alphabet $\Sigma=\{0,1\}$.
 Ambainis and Freivalds \cite{AF98} showed how to recognize this language $L$ on a certain 1qfa with success probability at least $0.68$.
-To obtain the desired consequence, we will show that $L\not\in\onerfa/n$.
-Since $L$ was already shown to be located outside of $\onerfa$ \cite{AF98}, our result therefore extends the result of Ambainis and Freivalds.
+To obtain the desired consequence, we need to show that $L\not\in\onerfa/n$.
+Note that $L$ was already proven in \cite{AF98} to be located outside of $\onerfa$ by a use of technical tool called a {\em forbidden construction}.
+Our result therefore not only extends this result but also provides a new proof technique based on Theorem \ref{onerfa-characterization}.